 Past bad experiences and mental health issues can trigger intimacy avoidance where a person chooses not to develop close relationships with people.
 This syndrome is boosted by anxiety, fear of abandonment or emotional suffocation, or emotional and physical abuse.
 Mental health problems can also cause people to develop a fear of commitment, inability to express emotions or engage in certain relationship-sabotaging behaviors.

 Depression can also cause people to distance themselves from people because they think their behavior will have negative effects on loved ones.
 At other times, people who suffer from depression simply lack the energy to go out and socialize or reach out to people.
 However, social isolation can reduce positive feelings of intimacy and further worsen their mental health.

-If you experience these symptoms or know someone who exhibits the aforementioned behaviors, know that you can seek help in psychiatrists and therapists and get a good treatment plan. can also help with your mental health, so do your best to get enough sleep, exercise, food and water.
+If you experience these symptoms or know someone who exhibits the aforementioned behaviors, know that you can seek help in psychiatrists and therapists and get a good treatment plan.
+Adjusting your lifestyle can also help with your mental health, so do your best to get enough sleep, exercise, food and water.